-Hospice Conditions of Participation: Inpatient Care for Respite Purposes
+Hospice Condition of Participation: Care for Respite Purpose

 418.108 (b) Standard: Inpatient Care for Respite Purposes